-For me, the key to stabilizing my SI joints was to strengthen the muscles around the joint.
+For me, one of the keys to stabilizing my SI joints was to strengthen the muscles around the joint.

-When your muscles are stronger, they are able to do a much better job holding your SI joints in place, so that the joints can function optimally.
+When your muscles are stronger, they’re able to do a much better job holding your SI joints in place, so that the joints can function optimally.

 Additionally, when your muscles are strong, they can also help to take some of the pressure off of your sprained ligaments, allowing them to heal.